LucaCanali/Miscellaneous/Performance_Testing/Spark_CPU_memory_load_testkit/README.md

-# Spark-based CPU and memory-intensive load testkit
+# Spark-based CPU and memory-intensive load test kit
 This folder contains a Spark-based tool to load test CPUs and memory and measure job execution time as a function of the number of parallel workers.
 The workload is implemented in Python using PySpark.
 The workload is CPU and memory intensive and consists of a Spark job reading a large Parquet table in parallel.